zendframework/zend-di/doc/book/cookbook/use-with-psr-containers.md

 From there on the injector will use the provided `$container` to obtain the dependencies.

-## Wrapping the container
+## Decorating the container

-In the example above the provided container may not utilize the injector to create unknown instances, even when the classes are known.
+In the example above the provided container may not utilize the injector to create unknown instances, even when the classes are known to zend-di.
 It may fail with an exception that dependencies could not be resolved.

-If you want to pair the container with the injector and use the injector for dependencies the container it is not aware of, you may wrap the original container into a di aware implementation as in the following example:
+If you want to pair the container with the injector and use the injector for dependencies the container it is not aware of, you may decorate the original container into a di aware implementation as in the following example:

 ```php